SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "type specified before the parentheses.
 DATA(struc_b1) = VALUE ts_struc( comp1 = 1 comp2 = `A` ).
 "No components specified and values assigned means an initial structure.
-This syntax is also possible "for declaring data objects with elementary types and explicitly specifiying initial values.
+This syntax is also possible "for declaring data objects with elementary types and explicitly specifiying initial values, but only "for initial values.
+See the CONV operator.
 DATA(struc_b2) = VALUE ts_struc( ).
 DATA(elem_init) = VALUE i( ).
 "Note that components that are not specified and assigned a value remain initial.